English

 • 56/40G FDR InfiniBand: FDR (Fourteen Data Rate) InfiniBand offers speeds of up to 56 Gbps (56 Gigabits per second) for single data lanes, or 40 Gbps when utilizing QSFP (Quad Small Form-factor Pluggable) connectors.

-• 100G EDR InfiniBand: EDR (Enhanced Data Rate) InfiniBand delivers up to 100 Gbps per data lane, catering to the increasing demands of bandwidth-intensive workloads in HPC, cloud computing, and AI (Artificial Intelligence) applications.
+• 100G EDR InfiniBand: EDR (Enhanced Data Rate) InfiniBand delivers up to 100 Gbps per data lane, catering to the increasing demands of bandwidth-intensive workloads in HPC, and cloud computing applications.

 • 200Gbps HDR InfiniBand: HDR (High Data Rate) InfiniBand doubles the data rate compared to EDR, reaching up to 200 Gbps per data lane.
 This higher bandwidth is crucial for handling the growing volumes of data generated by modern computational tasks and facilitating faster interconnectivity between nodes in large-scale systems.